+Privacy-first world is here!
 The writing is on the wall.
-The era of customer privacy is well and truly here.
+The era of customer privacy is top priority.
 It is extremely critical that marketers are constantly aware of ever-evolving privacy regulations and adhere to them in their marketing interventions.

 On one hand, 80% of consumers would rather do business with brands that offer hyper-personalization.
 On the other hand, their demand for privacy is reaching high decibels.
 Balancing personalization with privacy is one of the marketers’ biggest challenges.
-We are here to prepare them for it.
+We are here to prepare them for a privacy-first world.

 Privacy is not a fad – and it is time to be prepared